 Once you return home with your cat and her kittens, you will need to keep them indoors so that your cat can safely heal.
 Keep your cat from engaging in too much activity.
 Monitor your cat’s incision to check for swelling, discharge, or redness.
 Don’t allow your cat to lick the incision.
 You can place a neck collar around your cat’s neck to keep her from doing so if necessary.

-If your dog or cat is suffering complications with labor or delivery, call Pet Royale immediately for help.
+If your dog or cat is suffering complications with labor or delivery, call Family Pet Medical Center immediately for help.
 We can assist your pet with delivering their puppies or kittens.
 If necessary, we can perform a c-section.
 Call us today at (954) 567-2500.